 Another very new ritual is giving myself one daily nourishing activity, which can mean a short evening walk on a nearby trail with a journal in my hand.
 This keeps me sane in the blurry passing of time between working and mothering.

-Kathy Kwon is a visual artist, musician and healer.
+Kathy Suyun Kwon is a visual artist, musician and healer.
 She creates music for meditation through her portal, Air of Colors.
+And is the founder of Bright Matters Studio, a design studio offering visual communication and strategy for female creative entrepreneurs.
+She is currently based in San Luis Obiso, California.